 Spouses in long-lasting marriages tend to share a passion for life, as well as for each other.
 Passion heats things up in a good way.
 Certain neurotransmitters in the brain spike whether you're getting fervent over your favorite sports team or your spouse.
-This produces rushes of dopamine, oxytocin and vassopressin, which in turn promote feelings of pleasure, trust and arousal — all good things for keeping a marriage going strong.
+This produces rushes of dopamine, oxytocin, and vasopressin, which in turn promote feelings of pleasure, trust, and arousal — all good things for keeping a marriage going strong.
 Keep romance alive in your marriage.

 Forgive Each Other